sooriyaarachchi/pybites.github.io-src/content/pycon-2017.md

 Ideas, ideas, ideas.
 The expo hall was filled with companies and interesting people.
 I spoke with various companies and great software developers, I met with Dan Bader, Mike Kennedy, Brian Okken, Anthony Shaw, Trey Hunner, and many more, which gave me a lot of inspiration.

-## Mentoring

-One talk I wanted to highlight is [Mariatta Wijaya's Dial M For Mentor](https://www.youtube.com/watch?v=Wc1krFb5ifQ) about finding a mentor and how she became the first Woman Python Core Dev.
-She received a [standing ovation](https://twitter.com/matrixise/status/865678978677223429) and it goes on to show how awesome our Python community is.

-> Mentors learn from you too.

-> ...

-> Good mentor's don't hang around in communities that enable and accept trolls and assholes.

-## Keynotes
+## Talks / workshops

-The keynotes were fantastic, from Kelsey Hightower's [Ok Google, talk to Kubernetes](https://www.youtube.com/watch?v=u_iAXzy3xBA&feature=youtu.be&t=1677) to Jake's [slide](https://pbs.twimg.com/media/DANHQOYUAAEZ9wM.jpg:large):
+* The keynotes were fantastic, from Kelsey Hightower's [Ok Google, talk to Kubernetes](https://www.youtube.com/watch?v=u_iAXzy3xBA&feature=youtu.be&t=1677) to Jake's [Why is Python such an effective tool in science](https://www.youtube.com/watch?v=ZyjCqQEUa8o):

 > Why don't you use C instead of Python?
 It's so much faster

 > Why don't you commute by plane instead of car?
 It's so much faster.

-* Again [all the talks are up](https://www.youtube.com/channel/UCrJhliKNQ8g0qoE_zvL8eVg/videos) and they are packed with good info.
+* Again [all the talks are on YouTube](https://www.youtube.com/channel/UCrJhliKNQ8g0qoE_zvL8eVg/videos) and they are packed with good info.
 Some that I attended and enjoyed:

 	* [Amjith Ramanujam - Awesome Command Line Tools](https://www.youtube.com/watch?v=hJhZhLg3obk): this was a great talk which taught me a lot of new tools to make your CLI apps more user-focused.
 	* [Raymond Hettinger - Modern Python Dictionaries A confluence of a dozen great ideas](https://www.youtube.com/watch?v=npw4s1QTmPg).
 As all talks by Raymond, highly informative and entertaining.
 More dicts: [Brandon Rhodes - The Dictionary Even Mightier](https://www.youtube.com/watch?v=66P5FMkWoVU)